7 Best Affordable Pet Insurance Companies of 2026

 For example, some plans don’t cover certain conditions like hereditary or congenital conditions that are common in certain breeds, including

-Hip dysplasia in German shepherds, as well as certain expenses like exam fees when your pet is sick or injured.
+Hip dysplasia in German shepherds and certain expenses like exam fees when your pet is sick or injured.

 Extra Coverage